input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_runtime_engine/hre_structure.md

 [Hermes Runtime Extension (*HRE*)][*HRE*] - stands as logically separate module (like a library) of the [*Hermes engine*] and provides an additional functionality to the Hermes runtime, therefore to [*Hermes application*].
-[WIT] files represent a source of truth of the [*Hermes events*] and *HRE api* definitions for a specific [*HRE*], and describe a standantize communication interface between [*Hermes application*] and [*Hermes engine's*][*Hermes engine*] runtime itself.
+[WIT] files represent a source of truth of the [*Hermes events*] and *HRE api* definitions for a specific [*HRE*], and describe a standardize communication interface between [*Hermes application*] and [*Hermes engine's*][*Hermes engine*] runtime itself.

 Each [*HRE*] implementation take place inside `hermes/bin/srs/runtime_extensions` directory,